CodiTramuntana/ct_table_for/docs/index.md

 If we want another size, we can pass as a parameter by the following way: `avatar:medium`

+If the file is in a wrapper model you can also access it like: media_item:file:small

 #### Nested Model (premodel)